-The indicator on Access to media for women scores medium risk.
-The Equal Rights Law 2003 guarantees women's fundamental labour rights based on EU guidelines and frameworks.
+The indicator on Access to media for women scores medium risk (64%).
+The Equal Rights Law 2013 guarantees women's fundamental labour rights based on EU guidelines and frameworks.
 However, the issue of women's equal representation in both the media and across all industries in Hungary is a persistent problem.
 There is no accessible data on the number or proportion of women journalists or in management positions in private media.
-As for the management of the Hungarian PSM (MTVA), seven of sixteen members of the management listed on MTVA's homepage are women (as of October 2016).
+Regarding the management of the Hungarian PSM (MTVA), two of seven members of management listed on MTVA's homepage are women, but we have no publicly available information on the composition of the Board or share of women among the executives.

-The indicator on Media literacy scores medium risk.
+The indicator on Media literacy scores medium risk (50%).
 At present, media literacy is mainly addressed under the National Curriculum, the country's new educational policy launched in 2013.
-The cited objective of media literacy is to "help students become responsible participants in a mediatized global public discourse and understand the language of both new and conventional media."
-According to a 2015 study, efforts to centralize and homogenize media education along with the whole education may hamper the above stated objectives.
-In addition, while the National Curriculum addresses digital literacy, poor IT infrastructures in schools combined with significant reductions in IT classes under the National Curriculum threatens to exacerbate the digital divide among low income students and social groups.
+The cited objective of media literacy is to "help students become responsible participants in a mediated global public discourse and understand the language of both new and conventional media."
+According to a 2015 study, efforts to centralise and homogenise media education along with the whole education may hamper the above stated objectives.25 In addition, while the National Curriculum addresses digital literacy, poor IT infrastructures in schools combined with significant reductions in IT classes under the National Curriculum threatens to exacerbate the digital divide among low income students and other social groups.

-The 2010 Media Act also obliges the Media Council to promote media literacy.
-The legislation specifies that it is the obligation of the PSM to "promote acquisition and development of knowledge and skills needed for media literacy through its programmes and through other activities outside the scope of media services."
-In 2014, the National Media and Infocommunications Authority launched a media and literacy education centre called the Magic Valley.
-The Authority has also hosted at least one major international conference, (Decoding Messages - Best Practices in Media Literacy Education), that involved input from range of international experts.
-In addition, it has published a book and education film package on media literacy that can be used in educational programs and schools.
-There is no data available on the impact or success of the National Media and Infocommunications Authority's media literacy program.
+The 2010 Media Act also obliges the Media Council to promote media literacy.26 The legislation specifies that it is the obligation of the PSM to "promote acquisition and development of knowledge and skills needed for media literacy through its programmes and through other activities outside the scope of media services."27 In 2014, the Media Council launched a media and literacy education centre called the Magic Valley.
+The Council has also hosted at least one major international conference, (Decoding Messages - Best Practices in Media Literacy Education), that involved input from range of international experts.
+In addition, the Council has published a book and education film package on media literacy that can be used in educational programs and schools.
+There is no data available on the impact or success of the Media Council's media literacy program.